How I Started Photographing Dogs

-Then, at 15, everything changed.
-I discovered photography, and the darkroom became my sanctuary.
-That spark turned into a fire, leading me to a degree in fine art photography in Cardiff, Wales.
-My passion carried me from Wales to Toronto to London and then finally the bustling streets of New York City, where I spent nearly a decade photographing models, actors, and musicians.
+At fifteen, I discovered photography, and the darkroom quickly became my sanctuary.
+That spark led me to study fine art photography in Cardiff, Wales, and eventually carried me from Wales to Toronto, London, and finally New York City.

 Oct 16th 2022 the day I discovered my dream Job and Woof House Studio was born